 About this park

-Located along the coast adjacent to and including part of Ningaloo Coast World Heritage Area and the gorgeous Ningaloo Marine Park, the Nyinggulu Coastal Reserves stretch over 220km along the Ningaloo Coast with endless places to explore.
+Located along the coast adjacent to and including part of Ningaloo Coast World Heritage Area and the gorgeous Ningaloo Marine Park, the Nyinggulu Coastal Reserves stretch over 220km along the Ningaloo Coast from Winderabandi Pont to Red Bluff with endless places to explore.

-The reserves are the traditional home of the Baiyungu and Jinigudira people who are thought to have lived in the area for over 32,000 years.
+The reserves are the traditional home of the Baiyungu and Yinigurdira people who have an ongoing connection to the area spanning 30,000 to 60,000 years.
 The reserve is jointly managed by traditional owners and the Department of Biodiversity, Conservation and Attractions to protect the rich cultural heritage and natural values of the area.

 Come for a day and visit one of the many places where you can walk along the beach, launch a boat, swim, surf, fish or snorkel or take your time exploring the area and camp overnight at one of the many campgrounds along the coast.
 Imagine waking up to the sound of waves lapping the shore and being presented with a view of the pristine waters of Ningaloo Marine Park.